nickrodii/XHmpeg/README.md

-# XHmpeg
+# xhMPEG

-This is a GUI wrapper for FFmpeg, built for computers running Windows 10 or newer.

-This program includes the following features from FFmpeg:
+### **xhMPEG is a program for that allows you to do very basic FFmpeg operations with an extremely simple GUI**

+## Features

-- Video format conversion to mp4, mkv, avi, or mov
+- Video format conversion to mp4, mkv, mov, WebM, avi, flv, and even gif
-- Audio format conversions to mp3, wav, aac, or flac
+- Audio format conversions to mp3, wav, flac, aac, ogg, and Opus
-- Change resolution, FPS, and bitrate of a video
+- Change resolution, FPS, and bitrate of a video to any value
-- Trim video length down to a specified duration
+- Trim video length to any specified duration
-- View file size of video / audio file before conversion
+- View an estimated file size of the video before conversion

-## Project Completion Progress
-This program is nowhere near completion, and only features the GUI for what's to come.
-There will be a compiled executable available once the program has some functionality.

-## Note on downloading this program
-Since this program uses ffmpeg, ffprobe and ffplay, make sure to add those binaries into xhmpeg/tools/ffmpeg/ folder to ensure the program works upon building the application
+- Extract audio from a video file

+## Extra QoL settings

+The user can also:
+- Enable an advanced mode that compiles all of the steps into one page for quicker conversions
+- Enable a setting that exits the program and sends the user to the location of the converted file once converted

+## To do

+- Incorporate yt-dlp